matfish2/vue-tables/readme.md

   `count` `number` - Total count before limit.

+### Loading Indicator

+The server-side component fires off two complementary events up the components tree: `vue-tables.loading` and `vue-tables.loaded`.
+You can listen to those events on a parent component using `this.$on` and use them to add and remove a loading indicator, respectively.

+### Programmatic reload

 At times you might want to refresh the data, as a reaction to data alteration on the server.
 To do so hunt down the component's instance using `$parent` and `$children` and call the `refresh()` method on it.

   [Check out the live server-side demo, including a code sample](http://ucantourit.co.il/vt-demo.php)